scipion-em/docs/docs/developer/tutorials/customizing-a-workflow-based-on-a-template.rst

 Scipion should appear with the new project.

 For this Scipion mode to appear, templates must be customized.
-This link explains in detail `how to customize a template <https://scipion-em.github.io/docs/docs/facilities/facilities-workflows.html#creating-custom-dynamic-templates>`_.
+This link explains in detail `how to customize and launch a dynamic template <https://scipion-em.github.io/docs/docs/facilities/facilities-workflows.html#creating-custom-dynamic-templates>`_.